Drilling Hole in Brew Pot

 Adding weldless fittings to a brew pot be it a boil kettle, hot liquor tank or a mash tun can make brew day much easier.
 After I noticed how much the typical homebrew shop charged for a hole in a pot,...
 [Read more]

-Calculating the percent alcohol in a homebrew beer is pretty easy and it requires two important measurements.
-A beers alcohol level is measured in Alcohol by Volume (ABV), it is the calculated amount...
+It is easy to calculate percent alcohol in beer and it only requires two important measurements.
+A beers alcohol level is measured in Alcohol by Volume (ABV), it is the calculated amount of the total...
 [Read more]

 While calculating the overall water necessary to conduct a full mash , batch sparge and boil it is important to note how much water will be lost in the spent grains.
 I use the basic equations below...
 [Read more]